-This section must be completed if you decided that the best interests requirement is not met.

-For the reasons given above, it appears to me that the person IS, OR IS LIKELY TO BE, deprived of liberty but this is not in their best interests.
+BEST INTERESTS REQUIREMENT IS NOT MET This section must be completed if you decided that the best interests requirement is no met. ot For the reasons given above, it appears to me that the person IS, OR IS LIKELY TO BE , deprived of liberty but this is not in their best interests.
 In my view, the deprivation of liberty under the Mental Capacity Act 2005 is not appropriate.
 Consequently, unless the deprivation of liberty is authorised by the Court of Protection or under another statute, the person is, or is likely to be, subject to an unauthorised deprivation of liberty.
 A Safeguarding Adult enquiry must be considered for any unauthorised deprivation of liberty.
 Please place a cross in the box if a referral has been made.

-Date of Referral: \\\/\\ \/ \\\ \\

-Please offer any suggestions that may be beneficial to the Safeguarding Adult process, commissioners and / or providers of services in deciding on their future actions or any others involved in the resolution process.

-BEST INTERESTS REQUIREMENT IS MET The maximum authorisation period must not exceed one year

-In my opinion, the maximum period it is appropriate for the person to be deprived of liberty under this Standard Authorisation is:

-The reasons for choosing this period of time are: Please explain your reason(s)

-DATE WHEN THE STANDARD AUTHORISATION SHOULD COME INTO FORCE

-I recommend that the Standard Authorisation should come into force on:
+Date of Referral:/// Please offer any suggestions that may be beneficial to the Safeguarding Adult process, commissioners and / or providers of services in deciding on their future actions or any others involved in the resolution process.
+BEST INTERESTS REQUIREMENT IS MET The maximum authorisation period must not exceed one year der this The maximum authorisation period must not exceed one year In my opinion, the maximum period it is appropriate for the person to be deprived of liberty und der this The maximum authorisation period must not exceed one year In my opinion, the maximum period it is appropriate for the person to be deprived of liberty und der this In my opinion, the maximum period it is appropriate for the person to be deprived of liberty und Standard Authorisation is: der this In my opinion, the maximum period it is appropriate for the person to be deprived of liberty und Standard Authorisation is: The reasons for choosing this period of time are: Please explain your reason(s) DATE WHEN THE STANDARD AUTHORISATION SHOULD COME INTO FORCE der this In my opinion, the maximum period it is appropriate for the person to be deprived of liberty und Standard Authorisation is: The reasons for choosing this period of time are: Please explain your reason(s) der this

 RECOMMENDATIONS AS TO CONDITIONS (Not applicable for review) Choose ONE option only I have no recommendations to make as to the conditions to which any Standard Authorisation should or should not be subject (proceed to the Any Other Relevant information section of this form).
 I recommend that any Standard Authorisation should be subject to the following conditions 1 2 3 4 RECOMMENDATIONS AS TO VARYING ANY CONDITIONS (Review only) Choose ONE option only The exisiting conditions are appropriate and should not be varied The existing conditions should be varied in the following way: 1 2 3 4 SHOULD ANY RECOMMENDED CONDITIONS NOT BE IMPOSED: I would like to be consulted again, since this may affect some of the other conclusions that I have reached in my assessment.
 I do not need to be consulted again, since I do not think that the other conclusions reached in this assessment will be affected.
-ANY OTHER RELEVANT INFORMATION Please use the space below to record any other relevant information, including any additional conditions that should not be imposed and any other interested persons consulted by you. d or RECOMMENDATIONS, ACTIONS AND / OR OBSERVATIONS FOR CARE MANAGER SOCIAL WORKER / COMMISSIONER / HEALTH PROFESSIONAL /
+ANY OTHER RELEVANT INFORMATION Please use the space below to record any other relevant information, including any additional conditions that should or should not be imposed and any other interested persons consulted by you.
+RECOMMENDATIONS, ACTIONS AND / OR OBSERVATIONS FOR CARE MANAGER / SOCIAL WORKER / COMMISSIONER / HEALTH PROFESSIONAL